aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-python-sam/README.md

 1. **Durable Lambda Function**: A Python 3.14 Lambda function that uses the durable execution SDK to implement a multi-step workflow with automatic checkpointing and replay capabilities.

-2. **EventBridge Cron Rule**: An EventBridge rule configured with `cron(* * * * ? *)` that triggers the Lambda function every minute.
+2. **EventBridge Scheduler Schedule**: An EventBridge Scheduler schedule configured with `cron(* * * * ? *)` that triggers the Lambda function every minute, with `FlexibleTimeWindow` set to `OFF` for precise timing.

+3. **Scheduler IAM Role**: An IAM role that the Scheduler assumes to invoke the Lambda function alias, following the identity-based permission model.

-3. **Function Versioning**: The Lambda function uses `AutoPublishAlias: live` to automatically publish a new version on each deployment and point the `live` alias to it.
+4. **Function Versioning**: The Lambda function uses `AutoPublishAlias: live` to automatically publish a new version on each deployment and point the `live` alias to it.

-4. **Targeted Invocation**: The EventBridge rule specifically targets the published version via the alias as it is a best practice to use numbered versions or aliases for production durable functions rather than $LATEST.
+5. **Targeted Invocation**: The Scheduler specifically targets the published version via the alias as it is a best practice to use numbered versions or aliases for production durable functions rather than $LATEST.

 ### Durable Execution Flow